prakashreddy5155/AllVueProjects/Basic vue3 project/vue3-basic-project/README.md

         </script>
 ```
 ### [personal-2.1] - if we want to pass some other value which is part of the parent component while sending $event we can pass that also like updateFavourite($event, contacts.phoneNumber) I can also do that. by that that will send the value of that contact.phoneNumber which is specific to that prop.

+### [personal-2.2] - Passing object data from child to parent is also super easy, all we have to do is to send the object from the parent while emitting instead of array.